-£1million Community Match Funding Scheme
+£1million Community Match Funding Scheme closed for new applications

 Public sector funding for infrastructure owned by the private sector is regulated under strict state aid rules.
 At the moment this means that public money can only be spent with companies that already have a contract with a public sector body to deliver superfast services via a contract which clearly identifies that additional funding may be committed through that contract.

 Hampshire County Council made provision for the funding of a community match scheme within its contract with BT Group.
 The match funding scheme has been developed with support from BT and will operate within the overall framework of this contract and it is only possible to provide match-funding against a BT/Openreach solution.
 Other suppliers of broadband infrastructure are not currently able to take part in the scheme, but this position remains under review.